> Pentest vertical divider

 Pentest

-The aim of a penetration test (pentest), also called ethical hacking, is to simulate an attack on IT systems to verify the security of these IT systems and of the data stored on them.
-By doing a controlled simulation of an attack, a penetration test uncovers security flaws in a realistic way.
-The spectrum of tested systems reaches from simple onlineshops to complex company networks.
-The attacking methods are also manifold and range from passive information gathering over targeted attacks from the internet to the identification of weaknesses which can only be detected on-site.
+The goal of a penetration test (pentest), also called ethical hacking, is to examine the current security status of IT systems.
+By performing controlled attacks, a penetration test uncovers security flaws in a realistic way.
+The spectrum of tested systems ranges from simple online shops to complex company networks.
+The attack methods are also manifold and encompass everything from passive information gathering to targeted attacks from the internet and the identification of weaknesses that can only be detected on-site.

-The adaption of the penetration test to the demands of the customer guarantees the practical relevance for the client.
-For this reason, even before the signing of a contract, an individual preliminary talk is held with the potential customer, where possible workflows are introduced.
+The adaptation of the penetration test to the customer's requirements guarantees its practical relevance for the client.
+For this reason, even before a client decides to work with RedTeam Pentesting, a preliminary meeting is held with potential customers, to discuss how to organize their pentest for optimal results.

 Reconnaissance Enumeration Documentation Exploitation Pentesting phases